Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media: Results and Discussion

 Here, the definition of the cumulative distribution function has a very straightforward interpretation.
 Simulations continue until the particle is absorbed at $j=1$.
 Therefore, $p(1,t)$ is a measure of the probability that the particle is captured, or accumulates, at the absorbing boundary during the $t$th time step.
 Given this definition, the associated probability mass function, $f_{\textrm{e}}(t \mid \theta)$, is

 where the subscript in $f_{\textrm{e}}(t \mid \theta)$ denotes that this is an \textit{exact} formulation for the probability mass function, which gives the probability that the particle is absorbed during the $t$th time-step.
 In practice, we compute $f_{\textrm{e}}(t \mid \theta)$ by computing $\mathbf{P}^t$ and $\mathbf{P}^{t-1}$ by diagonalising the transition matrix.
 The diagonalisation of the transition matrix allows us to compute $f_{\textrm{e}}(t \mid \theta)$ efficiently, and it turns out that this computation of $f_{\textrm{e}}(t \mid \theta)$ is faster than considering a sufficiently large number of identically-prepared realisations of the stochastic model.
-However, we still find that the Markov chain computation is considerably more expensive relative to the approximations that we will develop in Section \ref{sec:approx}.
-To check our results we compute the exact exit time probability mass function for the three-layer problem described in Figure \ref{F2}, and compare $f_{\textrm{e}}(t \mid \theta)$ with data from $R=10^4$ stochastic realisations in Figure \ref{F2} where we see that the exact Markov chain calculation matches the simulation data very well.
+However, we still find that the Markov chain computation is considerably more expensive relative to the approximations that we will develop in Section 2\ref{sec:approx}.
+To check our results we compute the exact exit time probability mass function for the three-layer problem described in Figure \ref{F2}, and compare $f_{\textrm{e}}(t \mid \theta)$ with data from $R=10^4$ stochastic realisations in Figure \ref{F2} where we see that the exact Markov chain calculation matches the simulation data very well. \cbl Of course the comparison between $f_{\textrm{e}}(t \mid \theta)$, $f_{\textrm{a}}(t \mid \theta)$ and $f_{\textrm{s}}(t \mid \theta)$ in Figure \ref{F2} is for one particular example of a three-layered problem for a particular choice of $\theta$, however additional results (not shown) indicate that we obtain a similarly good match between these quantities for other problems with different $m$ and $\theta$. \cb